gear-foundation/gear-wiki/docs/examples/ping.md

 }
 ```

-In the tests directory you can see an example of testing the  program using `gclient` and `gtest`.
-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+In the tests directory, you can see an example of testing the program using `gclient` and `gtest`.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.